jonsuh/jonsuh.com/_posts/2015-01-16-mujjo-leather-wallet-case-iphone-6.md

 !["Another look at the suede, inner lining"](https://farm9.staticflickr.com/8603/16293938582_dabaa3c63f_c.jpg)

 The corners snap in nicely and the snug fit securely keeps your phone in place and from rattling around.
-The small lip around the case gives a bit of separation from the surface when your phone is face down, but based on the surface, I don’t always feel comfortable having it face down because the separation is so slight.
+The small lip around the front gives a bit of separation from the surface when your phone is face down, but based on the surface, I don’t always feel comfortable having it facing down because there isn’t much separation.

 !["Bottom cutout"](https://farm8.staticflickr.com/7480/16293936002_3617fd71c2_c.jpg)